mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Wednesday, 13 August 2025

-- The average temperature today is 23.19˚C,
+- The average temperature today is 21.69˚C,
-- With highs of 24.6˚C and lows of 22.61˚C,
+- With highs of 22.62˚C and lows of 20.94˚C,
-- It may feel like 23.31˚C with clear sky
+- It may feel like 21.82˚C with overcast clouds
-- The wind speed is 3.6m/s and visibility is 10000m
+- The wind speed is 2.68m/s and visibility is 10000m
-- The pressure is 1013hPa and humidity is 67%
+- The pressure is 1014hPa and humidity is 73%
 - The sun will rise at 04:49 and set at 19:36

 <!-- weather_marker ends -->